JellyDream/tensorflow-sphereface/README.md

 # A re-implementation of sphereface.
+# Note this repository is useless because the "weight balance" trick does not improve the performance.
+And you should try insightface instead of sphereface.

 ### Introduction
 The operation of user-defined op(marginInnerProduct) is completely the same as it in the sphereface-caffe.